TheLBCGuy/HackerNewsFeed/readme.md

 ## Summary

-An Angular App with an ASP.NET Core backend that pulls the list of top stories (500) every hour from a StoryService pointing at Hacker News.
+An Angular App with an ASP.NET Core backend that pulls and displays the list of top stories (500) every hour from Hacker News with a HostedService.

+Hacker News API information can be found here [Github Hacker News Project](https://github.com/HackerNews/API)

+Story titles, author and text (if available, first 100 characters) are displayed in a paginated grid.

+Story titles, author and text (if available) are indexed in memory using Lucene for quick search and retrieval.

 ### Prerequisites